 The opioid epidemic is Hollywood's new favorite story to tell.
 Several current movies - Crisis, Four Good Days, The Evening Hour - focus on this issue as does Dopesick, an eight-episode miniseries on Hulu.
 Where Crisis takes a fictional approach to Big Pharma's complicity, Dopesick names names - specifically Purdue Pharma, the infamous manufacturer of Oxycontin.

 It's about how Purdue aspired to be at the top of the Pharma food chain.
-They hyped Oxy as wonder drug, Oxy that was non-addictive.
-However, when it failed to work effectively for pain sufferers, Purdue instructed doctors to increase the recommended dosages, hooking people like Betsy Mallum (Kaitlyn Dever), a coal miner in Virginia with a bad back, and her doctor, Samuel Finnix (Michael Keaton), who prescibed the drug and eventully been dependent himself on it.
+They hyped Oxy as wonder drug, that it was non-addictive.
+However, when it failed to work effectively for pain sufferers, Purdue instructed doctors to increase the recommended dosages, hooking people like Betsy Mallum (Kaitlyn Dever), a coal miner in Virginia with a bad back, and her doctor, Samuel Finnix (Michael Keaton), who prescribed the drug and eventually also became dependent on it.
 Purdue sales rep Billy Cutler (Will Pouter) wines and dines Finnix and other doctors, convincing them that 160 mg dose are OK to give patients.
 Despite frecord earning, Cutler realizes he's on the wrong sider and starts questioning company directives.

 In the end of the series, Purdue loses a court case.
 By 2020, they'd be out of business and fentanyl had become the new opioid of abuse.
 Dopesick Part 2?